otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Extensions

 Familiarise yourself with the assessment due dates.
 Extensions will only be granted if you are unable to complete the assessment by the due date because of unforeseen circumstances outside your control.
 The length of the extension granted will depend on the circumstances and must be negotiated with the teaching staff before the assessment due date.
 A medical certificate or support letter may be needed.
-Extensions will not be granted for poor time management or pressure of other assessments.
+Extensions will not be granted for poor time management or the pressure of other assessments.

 ### Impairment

-In case of sickness contact the teaching staff or Head of Information Technology as soon as possible, preferably before the assessment is due.
+In case of sickness, contact the teaching staff or Head of Information Technology as soon as possible, preferably before the assessment is due.
 The policy regarding the granting of a mark that considers impaired performance requires a medical certificate and a medical practitioner's signature on a form.
-You may refer to the guide on impaired performance on the student handbook.
+You may refer to the guide on impaired performance in the student handbook.

 ### Appeals